 A simple Grayscale conversion can give good results if the subject matter has a strong composition.
 In this example, the colors are well differentiated.

 It also has strong leading lines and textures that work well in black-and-white.

 Selecting a Single Channel to Convert

 Each pixel on your sensor can see the world through either a red, green or blue filter.
 This depends on its position.
-Software in your camera generates a full resolution image for each of these primary colours.
+Software in your camera generates a full resolution image for each of these primary colors.

-The Channels tab will show you the composite colour RGB thumbnail.
+The Channels tab will show you the composite color RGB thumbnail.
 If you click the Red, Green or Blue channels in turn, you’ll see a black-and-white representation of the contribution from just that channel.
 They can be quite different.